Discover Career Opportunities

 Mail your resume

-Yes, snail-mail.
+Yes, snail mail.
 If you’re answering an online ad, I’ve got bad news for you: you’re among 300 to 400 others (on average) who did the same thing.
 Luck plays a big part in whether or not you are actually called in, since they are unlikely to look through all of them.
-Instead, they’ll likely sift through just enough to find several qualified candidates to bring in for interviews and then stop looking.
+Instead, they’ll likely sift through just enough to find several qualified candidates to bring in for interviews or use keyword search to find matches and then stop looking.

 So how do you increase the odds that your resume gets read?
 Well, first, email it in!
 You can’t avoid being a part of that lottery altogether, but you can increase your chances of getting read by also mailing or even faxing it in as well.
 Having the physical piece of paper in front of them may make it more likely that you’re called.